 I was also utterly exhausted from maintaining a full-time job and then coming home and working.
 But what I really was ending up doing was coming home and sleeping, and then having to stay up so late sometimes to get my freelance work done that I’d have to call in sick or take vacation days with my full-time job just to get sleep.

 My only regret was that I didn’t go out on my own full-time sooner, but I wasn’t confident enough, and I just was like waiting for a sign, I guess, to tell me when I should break that tie.

 I finally did it and then never looked back.
 But I’ve learned an awful lot along the way, and I really want to share that with other designers who are looking to do the same.

-But whether you’re an aspiring designer looking to enhance your skills, and you’re working for a company and eventually thinking about going out on your own, or if you’re already a designer who’s working on their own, you know you can get bogged down with work.
+But whether you’re an aspiring designer looking to enhance your skills, and you’re working for a company and eventually thinking about going out on your own, or if you’re already a designer who’s working on your own, you know you can get bogged down with work.

 You forget to sharpen your technical skills or challenge yourself creatively, and you get buried in deadlines and that becomes the priority: just to get the deadlines done, get the work off your plate.
 And then you might be frustrated because you know you could be doing something better but you’re not sure how, and you don’t have time to look it up and try to find out.

 I also know what it’s like to be a self-employed designer who has nobody else to bounce ideas or pricing off of to get some kind of feedback to see if that’s even reasonable, if it’s too high, if it’s too low.
 So whether you want to work for yourself, or if you want to work for a company, I think that you’ll find my information and my experiences helpful to you, and I hope that you’ll tune in to future podcasts.